judka-uriel/uriel-book/uriel_en.md

 from the Torah.
-Such retrofitting of new prohibitions and stringencies after the fact (a posteriori) is called *[asmachta](https://en.wikipedia.org/wiki/Asmachta_(Talmudical_hermeneutics))* — searching for vague allusions at the level of drash in the text of the Torah to justify some halakhic ruling, in order to establish for it the status of *de'oraita* — a law of the Torah.
+Such retrofitting of new prohibitions and stringencies after the fact (a posteriori) is called *[asmachta](https://en.wikipedia.org/wiki/Asmachta_(Talmudical_hermeneutics))* — searching for vague allusions at the level of derash in the text of the Torah to justify some halakhic ruling, in order to establish for it the status of *de'oraita* — a law of the Torah.
 Yet allegory does not nullify the plain meaning;
-*drash* cannot nullify *peshat*, that is, the text of the Written Torah cannot be interpreted in such a way as to nullify the plain meaning.
+*derash* cannot nullify *peshat*, that is, the text of the Written Torah cannot be interpreted in such a way as to nullify the plain meaning.
 Transmission of Jewishness through the father is *peshat*, the plain meaning in its direct sense.
-The claim of transmission through the mother is an attempt to find a hidden meaning at the level of drash, and this constitutes additions to the Torah.
+The claim of transmission through the mother is an attempt to find a hidden meaning at the level of derash, and this constitutes additions to the Torah.
 This is confirmed in Shabbat [63a](https://www.sefaria.org/Shabbat.63a.14):
 *ein mikra yotze mi‑yedei pshuto* — Scripture does not depart from its plain meaning.  <!-- It is also interesting that Rav Kahana remarks in this very